7 Wonders

 It isn’t too long before one gets to learn what means what – a little less time than it took to build the Colossus of Rhodes, anyway. 😆

-Many cards beget immediate benefit, whilst others are more of an investment for the future – they may bring benefits in later ages, bolstering players’ efforts to assert themselves later on, as the ages roll by.
-It can be a delicate process, strategically balancing the uncertainties around immediate gain or deferred gratification, ever hopeful of more substantial gain.
+It can be a delicate process, strategically balancing the uncertainties around immediate gain or deferred gratification, ever hopeful of more substantial gain in the long run.

-In each turn, players choose just one of their cards and lay it face down: the others are left face down also.
-Then, when all are ready, all the chosen cards are turned over, and the cards’ effects are put to work … delayed action.
+Then, when all are ready, all the chosen cards are turned over, and their effects are put to work.

-This frequently will call for interaction between players (especially those immediately adjacent), like paying to borrow their resources, for example.
+This frequently will call for interaction between players (especially those immediately adjacent),

-Let’s not go into detail here, but the actions include building – adding to the the structure of your wonder, taking your wonder to another stage of development, or simply discarding the card, so as to be able to grab three coins from the bank.
+building – adding to the the structure of your wonder, taking your wonder to another stage of its development.

 Before players have got an epoch’s experience in playing, the designers suggest they might go around the table as they take their actions one-by-one: all can watch and gain familiarity.
 But when the antiquarians are up and running with 7 wonders, actions take place simultaneously: you can just get on with it once the cards are turned.